mafifnyc/qaae-lab/06-java/src/README.md

-# Java Class Object Method 101 for Infant :)
+# Assignment: Java Class Object Method 101 for Infant :)
 ## Read the instructions in the Computer class
  1. Write a method called turnOnComputer() in Computer class and use this method.
 Hints you can call the method in the main()
  2. Write a method named turnOffComputer in Computer class.